 But part of my problem was that I had to be seen as perfect, so I couldn’t let anybody know I was having problems.
 For years after my crisis I did make progress, but it was slow.
 Then I joined a meditation group.
 That was the most important decision of my life.
 In the years since then I changed my life completely.

-I created a successful business, made good friends, started a loving relationship with an amazing woman, and built a life filled with meaning and purpose.
+I created a successful business, made good friends, and built a life filled with meaning and purpose.
 Until I found out how wonderful life can be I never would have believed it.

 I can honestly say that one day in my life now is worth all the years of my suffering.

 And I always remember that without the years of my suffering I couldn’t have learned how to help people improve their lives and build a great retirement.
-My video course is called “Your Personal Freedom After Retirement“.
+My video course is called “Retire on Social Security“.
 Many of the skills I learned about creating a wonderful life are in that course.

 Contact us now to register for our online video course.